About

 It seems Caltrans understands the importance of protecting watersheds.
 Then how is broadcast herbicide spraying along roadways within watersheds consistent with their "Protect Every Drop" video campaign?

 City and county governments have no jurisdiction over Caltrans, a state agency.
 We need our elected officials to REQUEST that Caltrans end broadcast spraying on SMC roadsides.
-That is how it has been achieved in other areas.
-Those areas include:
+That is how it has been achieved in many other areas.

 It's time for San Mateo County to join that list.